Grow great tomatoes in Edmonton

 Valiant Grapes - hardy grapes for Edmonton

-Valiant grape vines flourish along the fence on the west side of the garden, behind squash plants.
+Valiant grape vines flourish along the fence on the west side of the garden, tucked behind squash plants.

 Delicious juice